 The Toshiba X300 offers a whole lot of capacity for not a whole lot of money.
 In fact, this internal hard drive starts at 4 terabytes and only goes up from there.
 But regardless of what model you get, you can count on it to provide you with some exceptional transfer rates and a sizable amount of space devoted to caching.

-The shock durability here is also well above average, and drive stabilization technology for lower risk of damage.
-That reliability is a big selling point in an internal hard drive, and this one is ideal for gamers and workstations.
+The shock durability here is also well above average, and drive stabilization technology allows for a lower risk of damage.
+That reliability is a big selling point in an internal hard drive, and this one is ideal for gamers and workstations alike.

 6. WD Blue 4TB PC Hard Drive